Skip to main content

 Technical Analysis

-CVE-2026-1573 is a stored Cross-Site Scripting (XSS) vulnerability identified in the OMIGO plugin for WordPress, specifically within the `omigo_donate_button` shortcode.
-This vulnerability stems from insufficient sanitization and escaping of user-supplied attributes, allowing authenticated users with contributor-level permissions or higher to inject arbitrary JavaScript code into pages.
-Because the injected scripts are stored persistently, they execute every time a user accesses the affected page, potentially compromising user sessions, stealing cookies, or performing actions on behalf of users.
-The vulnerability affects all versions of OMIGO up to and including 3.3.
-The CVSS 3.1 base score is 6.4, reflecting a medium severity with network attack vector, low attack complexity, requiring privileges (contributor or above), no user interaction, and a scope change.
-While no public exploits are currently known, the vulnerability poses a significant risk in environments where multiple users have contributor or higher roles.
-The scope change indicates that the vulnerability can affect components beyond the initially vulnerable plugin, potentially impacting the broader WordPress site.
-The vulnerability was reserved in late January 2026 and published in early February 2026.
-The lack of available patches at the time of reporting necessitates immediate mitigation steps by administrators.
-This vulnerability is categorized under CWE-79, which covers improper neutralization of input during web page generation, a common vector for XSS attacks.
+CVE-2026-1573 identifies a stored Cross-Site Scripting (XSS) vulnerability in the OMIGO plugin for WordPress, specifically in the omigo_donate_button shortcode.
+The vulnerability stems from insufficient sanitization and escaping of user-supplied attributes, allowing authenticated users with contributor-level or higher permissions to inject arbitrary JavaScript code into pages.
+When other users visit these pages, the malicious scripts execute in their browsers, potentially compromising session tokens, redirecting users, or performing actions on behalf of the victim.
+The vulnerability affects all versions up to and including 3.3 of the OMIGO plugin.
+The CVSS 3.1 score of 6.4 reflects a medium severity with a network attack vector, low attack complexity, and requiring privileges but no user interaction.
+The scope is considered changed (S:C) because the vulnerability can affect other users beyond the attacker.
+No patches or exploit code are currently publicly available, but the flaw is documented and published by Wordfence.
+The vulnerability is categorized under CWE-79, which covers improper neutralization of input during web page generation.
+This type of stored XSS is particularly dangerous in multi-user environments like WordPress sites with multiple contributors, as it enables persistent script injection that can affect all visitors to the compromised pages.

 Potential Impact